alex285/evopop-shell-dist/README.md

 - Popup menu colors fade in/out is broken.
 That is GNOME Shell bug, that we cannot work around with multiple colors :/

-- **Left 2 Right support**, is not really supported as there is no way to try it.
+- **Right 2 Left support**, is not really supported as there is no way to try it.
 This will mostly lead on padding and radius bugs

 ---